jaredly/jaredly.github.io/source/_posts/building-async-await-in-reason.md

 })
 ```

-We could extend this to any aribtrary expression containing an `await` if we wanted to.
+We could extend this to any arbitrary expression containing an `await` if we wanted to.

 ## Notes on JavaScript's promise weirdness